-In addition to the five Directors, a range of internal and external stakeholders will complete the Steering Committee for the future development of the Centre.
+In addition to the seven Directors, a range of internal and external stakeholders will complete the Steering Committee for the future development of the Centre.
 We are currently in the process of building the Steering Committee, and will be engaging external stakeholders in the coming months

 Professor Libby John